 The segment tables in previous sections identify the value set or coding system used for each supported field containing a coded value.
 Fields that use the data type CWE require that messages include the code, drawn from HL7 0396, that uniquely defines the coding system, as well as the coded value itself.
 Some of these pre-coordinated value sets must be updated, or new ones created, as new needs are identified.

-Value sets are identified by a unique identifier also, but this identifier is not transmitted in the message.
+Value sets are identified by a unique identifier (OID) also, but this identifier is not transmitted in the message.
 The identifier or code for the coding system from which the value is derived is sent in the message.
 However, the value set identifier is useful and important when vocabulary items are modified or replaced.

 LOINC